 This event is FREE for those who plan to participate in the 1:00-3:00 BioBlitz walks.
 Regular admissions fees apply to non-participating guests and are welcome to participate in morning activities.

 What is a BioBlitz?

 A celebration of biodiversity!
 This event is dedicated to identifying as many species of flora and fauna in a designated amount of time in a defined area.
 It’s up to you on what we find.

 The Pink Beds valley near Asheville, N.C. is part of the Cradle’s 6,500-acre property and home to many species of plants and animals.
 The Pink Beds BioBlitz promotes outdoor educational opportunities for western North Carolina schools and all ages of the public in a fun, outdoor environment.
-This is a free event highlighting community involvement, education and science.
+This event blends discovery, science and community.

 In citizen science you become the scientist.

 Although the PBBB works alongside professional scientists, professors and other community naturalists any person of any skill level is invited to attend.
-Through the use of the iNaturalist tool you take photos and record observations of every species that you find.
+Through the use of the iNaturalist tool you take photos and upload observations of every species that you find.
 This is a uniquely fun way to experience nature in the Blue Ridge Mountains of North Carolina!
-An online community of experts can later help you identify your species.
+An online community of experts can later help you identify species.
 You never know if there is a researcher waiting to find a species that you took a photo of!
 Through opportunities like bioblitzes around the world many new species discovered are by citizen scientists just like you.